 Request a credit freeze

 If you are not in the market for loans or credit, the best way to protect yourself is to exercise your legal right to a credit freeze for free through each of the three main credit bureaus: Experian, Equifax and TransUnion.
 Also known as a security freeze, a credit freeze completely shuts down access to your credit report, leaving you with a PIN (personal identification number) that allows only you to access it.
 Since most creditors need to see your credit report before approving a new account, a credit freeze makes it difficult for identity thieves to open new accounts in your name.
 That said, it won’t prevent a thief from making changes to any existing accounts.

 There are several ways to freeze your credit, including making a Credit Freeze Request with Rocket Lawyer.
 Answer a few simple questions to create a tailored set of letters that you can easily download, print, and mail to all three credit bureaus.
 You can make a Credit Freeze Request for free today with a 7-day free trial of Rocket Lawyer membership.

 Alternatively, you can visit each credit agency’s website and complete multiple online forms.
 You’ll need to supply your name, address, date of birth, Social Security number, and other personal information.
-Fees to add or remove a credit freeze vary based on where you live but can range from $0 to $10.
+There are no fees to add or remove a credit freeze as of September 21, 2018.